mhadidg/gh-trends/README.md

 ## Quick setup

-Everything is running on Github Actions; serverless, zero operational cost (except for the email bit), and fully automated.
+Everything is running on Github Actions: serverless, zero operational cost, and fully automated.

+Here's how to run it locally:

 ```bash
 # Install deps